LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Introduction

 \subsection{Literature review}

-The pioneering work on this problem appears in \citet{whittle-restless}, who proposed the famous Whittle index policy on infinite horizon problems, and conjectured that the policy is asymptotically optimal, meaning that the optimality gap (the difference between the performance of the optimal policy and of the Whittle index policy) converges to $0$ when $N$ goes to infinity.
-This conjecture has been proven to be true in \citet{WeberWeiss1990}, under an additional uniform global attractor property (termed UGAP for short); but is false in general, as shown by the $4$ state counter-example provided in the same paper \citet{WeberWeiss1990}.
-A later work in \citet{gast2020exponential} actually showed that the optimality gap converges to $0$ exponentially fast with $N$ in almost all cases, which provides a theoretical explanation to the empirical good performance of the Whittle index policy.
+The pioneering work on this problem appears in \citet{whittle-restless}, who proposed the famous Whittle's Index Policy (WIP) on infinite horizon problems, and conjectured that the policy is asymptotically optimal, meaning that the optimality gap (the difference between the performance of the optimal policy and of WIP) converges to zero when $N$ goes to infinity.
+This conjecture has been proven to be true in \citet{WeberWeiss1990}, under an additional uniform global attractor property (termed UGAP for short); but is false in general, as shown by the four states counter-example provided in the same paper \citet{WeberWeiss1990}.
+A later work in \citet{gast2023exponential} actually shows that the optimality gap converges to zero exponentially fast with $N$ in almost all cases, which provides a theoretical explanation to the empirical good performance of WIP.

-One potential drawback of the Whittle index policy is that it requires the technical condition of indexability on the RB.
-Many works have been devoted to computing the indices or testing indexability, e.g. \citet{article,math8122226,gast2022computing}, which makes Whittle index policy easily computable for indexable problems.
+One potential drawback of WIP is that it requires the technical condition of indexability on the RB.
+Many works have been devoted to computing the indices or testing indexability, e.g. \citet{article,math8122226,gast2023testing}, which makes WIP easily computable for indexable problems.
 Yet, we can not apply this policy if the RB is non-indexable.
 To circumvent this weakness, another approach, based on solving linear programs, is proposed in \citet{Ve2016.6}, where a set of LP-priority policies is defined from the solution of a linear program, and is shown to be all asymptotically optimal (assuming again the UGAP), regardless of indexability.
-The Whittle index policy is inside this set of LP-priority policies, if the RB is indexable.
-Later we show in our paper that the asymptotic optimality proven in \citet{Ve2016.6} occurs at exponential rate under a mild condition.
+WIP is inside this set of LP-priority policies, if the RB is indexable.
+We show in this paper that the asymptotic optimality proven in \citet{Ve2016.6} occurs at exponential rate as well under mild additional assumptions.

+Studying the problem under infinite horizon is theoretically interesting, but all these asymptotic optimality results mentioned previously rely on the UGAP, which in most cases can only be verified numerically, and may very well not be satisfied on certain problems (\citet{gast2023exponential}).
+This motivates another research direction that considers the corresponding finite horizon model using the linear program approach.